 J1b: John is identical with man/Manhood.

-Certainly not on scientific investigation.
+Certainly not on a scientific investigation of the world.

-As George Novack pointed out:
+However, as George Novack pointed out:

 A consistent materialism cannot proceed from